ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

                                    size_t key_buffer_size,
                                    size_t *key_buffer_length);

-Additionally, opaque drivers can create keys through their `"key_derivation_output_key" <key-derivation-driver-outputs_>`_ and `"key_agreement_key" <key-agreement_>`_ entry points.
-Transparent drivers can create key material through their `"derive_key" <transparent-cooked-key-derivation_>`_ entry point.
+Additionally, opaque drivers can create keys through their `"key_derivation_output_key" <key-derivation-driver-outputs>` and `"key_agreement_key" <key-agreement>` entry points.
+Transparent drivers can create key material through their `"derive_key" <transparent-cooked-key-derivation>` entry point.

 TODO: copy

 *   The key attributes (``attributes``) have the same semantics as in the Crypto API.
 *   For the ``"import_key"`` entry point, the input in the ``data`` buffer is either the export format or an implementation-specific format that the core documents as an acceptable input format for ``psa_import_key()``.
 *   The size of the key data buffer ``key_buffer`` is sufficient for the internal representation of the key.
-For a transparent driver, this is the key's `export format <key-format-for-transparent-drivers_>`_.
-For an opaque driver, this is the size determined from the driver description and the key attributes, as specified in the section `Key format for opaque drivers`_.
+For a transparent driver, this is the key's `export format <key-format-for-transparent-drivers>`.
+For an opaque driver, this is the size determined from the driver description and the key attributes, as specified in the section :secref:`key-format-for-opaque-drivers`.
 *   For an opaque driver with an ``"allocate_key"`` entry point, the content of the key data buffer on entry is the output of that entry point.
-*   The ``"import_key"`` entry point must determine or validate the key size and set ``*bits`` as described in the section `Key size determination on import`_ below.
+*   The ``"import_key"`` entry point must determine or validate the key size and set ``*bits`` as described in :secref:`key-size-determination-on-import`.

-All key creation entry points must ensure that the resulting key is valid as specified in the section `Key validation`_ below.
+All key creation entry points must ensure that the resulting key is valid as specified in :secref:`key-validation`.
 This is primarily important for import entry points since the key data comes from the application.

 .. _key-size-determination-on-import: